 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best-estimates of arithmetic real rates of return for each major asset class are summarized as follows:
+The target allocation and best-estimates of arithmetic real rates of return for each major asset class as of April 1, 2016 and 2015 are summarized as follows: